How online retailers can tackle influx of Christmas orders

 Brands could also use festive colours, glitter or ribbons to evoke the Christmas spirit.
 It’s also a bonus for consumers if the packaging acts as gift wrap.

 “Retail stores often have Christmas carrier bags but you don’t really get that online because there’s almost no point.
-The idea of doing it in a retail environment is so others see people with the bags when walking around the shops, but you don’t need that when you ship from a fulfilment house to a customer.
-This saves costs for e-commerce companies because they can just use standard boxes.”
+The idea of doing it in a retail store environment is so others see people with the bags when walking around the shops, but you don’t need that when you ship from a fulfilment house to a customer.
+This saves costs for e-commerce companies because they can just use standard delivery boxes.”

 E-commerce brands need to be prepared for a sudden influx of orders during the lead-up to Christmas.
-To ensure the quality of the packaging doesn't fall short, retailers should consider outsourcing the job to experts, allowing them to deliver the best possible all-round service to their customers.
+To ensure the quality of the packaging doesn't fall short, retailers should consider outsourcing the job to experts, allowing them to deliver the best possible all-around service to their customers.